bitcoin-s/bitcoin-s/docs/wallet/dlc.md

 See the [setup document](../getting-setup.md).

-Make sure to follow [Step 4](../getting-setup.md#step-4-optional-discreet-log-contract-branch) to checkout the `adaptor-dlc` feature branch.

 ### Using the GUI

 To first start up the GUI you first need to start your bitcoin-s server and gui with